aclangor/Luftwerk-Flower-of-Light/readme.md

 ## Flower of Light

-13 pans, lights of unless coordinated with a valve solenoid
+13 pans, lights off unless coordinated with a valve solenoid

 ## Seed of Light